Azure/azure-sdk/docs/python/design.md

 |`client_request_id`|Caller specified identification of the request.|Service operations for services that allow the client to send a client-generated correlation ID.|Examples of this include `x-ms-client-request-id` headers.|The client library **must** use this value if provided, or generate a unique value for each request when not specified.|
 |`response_hook`|`callable` that is called with (response, headers) for each operation.|All service methods|

-{% include requirement/MUST %} accept a Mapping (`dict`-like) object in the same shape as a serialized model object for parameters.
+{% include requirement/MUST id="python-client-splat-args" %} accept a Mapping (`dict`-like) object in the same shape as a serialized model object for parameters.

 ```python
 # Yes: